IgniteUI/igniteui-docfx/en/components/texthighlight.md

     {{secondParagraph}}
 </div>
 ```
-Then in the .ts file we have the firstParagraph and secondParagraph fields, which are bound to the respective value inputs of the text highlight directives.
-Also we will now use ViewChildren instead of ViewChild to get all the highlights in our template.
+In the .ts file we have the `firstParagraph` and `secondParagraph` fields, which are bound to the respective value inputs of the text highlight directives.
+Also, we will now use ViewChildren instead of ViewChild to get all the highlights in our template.

 ```typescript
 public firstParagraph = "...";